rene78/batch-convert-to-webp/README.md

 # Batch convert to .webp
 This script converts all image files in a certain folder to the *.webp* file format.
-No need to use same shady online converters.
+No need to use some shady online converters.

 ## How to use
 1. Copy the files `cwebp` and `executable.sh` to the folder with all the images that you want to convert into the *.webp* format.